public class TextBuffer extends Object

 public void removeAllTags(TextIter start, TextIter finish)

-Beware that all tags between start
+Beware that all tags between start and

-will be nuked, not just ones set by the piece of code
+end will be nuked, not just ones set by the piece of code

 you happen to be working in.
 That should be obvious, but apparently